 These days, people are spoiled for choice when it comes to diets that can help them lose weight.
 But sometimes, things can get confusing really fast, especially for first-time dieters.
 This is why a good approach when it comes to dieting would be to use a balanced meal plate.

 Using a balanced meal plate is great for people who want a no-nonsense diet.
-There is no need to do any calorie counting, and it is straightforward and easy to understand.
+There is minimal calorie counting (depending on age group), and it is straightforward and easy to understand.

 There are also no special requirements for this type of diet, so you do not need to buy any special types of foods.